 You should also make it a habit to regularly check any plugins and themes you’ve installed.
 Keep an eye out for the latest updates or delete anything that you no longer use.

-If you’re using the Website Builder from 123 Reg that’s one less thing you have to worry about since we automatically keep things updated so you don’t have to.
+For example, if you’re using the Website Builder from 123 Reg we automatically keep things updated so you don’t have to.

 Strong login security

 No matter how many security measures you implement on your site, if your passwords are weak, that makes you an easy target to hackers.
-This may seem obvious but you’d be surprised how many people still use popular, easy to figure out passwords like “password123”.
+This may seem obvious but you’d be surprised how many website owners still use popular, easy to figure out passwords like “password123”.

 So what can you do to improve your login security?